captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-And I’ll always cherish it—along with the ring.
+And I’ll always cherish it — along with the ring.

 ---

 ## LIEUTENANT CARO:
 “Along with the ring”?!
-Along with what ring, Walter—cuz you’re not ever getting her fuckin ring—
+Along with what ring, Walter — cuz you’re not ever getting her fuckin ring —

 ---